microsoft/playwright-github-action/README.md

 ### Upload artifacts

-This GitHub Action can be combined with the [Upload Artifact action](https://github.com/actions/upload-artifact) to upload test artifacts (like screenshots or logs).
+This GitHub action can be combined with the [Upload Artifact action](https://github.com/actions/upload-artifact) to upload test artifacts (like screenshots or logs).

 ```yml
 steps: